hanafiabdilah/canteen/README.md

 -   Sale

     Halaman ini adalah halaman history penjualan siswa, ketika ada siswa lain yang membeli produk maka akan ditampilkan ditable yang ada dihalaman ini

-## How to Run ?

--   Clone this project
--   Rename or copy ".env.example" file to ".env"
--   Run "composer install"
--   Create database on MySQL
--   Change the contents of DB_DATABASE with the name of the database you just created
--   Run "php artisan serve"

 ## License